junon10/spiffs-config-file/README.md

 ## Limitations

-- Array support has not yet been added
+- Does not support arrays

 ## Author